superzanti/Jackalope_TLE_SIM/README.md

     make && ./jackalope

+If you just want to see the program (and let me show off) then follow these steps:
+ - Click 'set time to current' after starting the program
+ - Click 'start simulation'
+ - Click in the multiplier box then set the multiplier to 100
+ - Profit

 I only used external libraries that were packaged with my operating system (Arch Linux).
 So it should work for any linux distro given that you have g++ installed.

 ### Notes